holdymoldy/arjuna/best_practices.rst

 ----------------

 There are currently no limits on the amount of disk space that a user can use.
 Please be cognizant of this - if Arjuna's storage becomes completely full, most queued jobs will be canceled.
-For you reference you can check the state of the memory with the command
+For your reference you can check the state of the memory with the command

 .. code-block:: bash